Cherreads

 Chapter 3 - Nekrodromia

 As it drew closer, Ren's stomach twisted.
-Its skin hung loose over rotting muscle, torn and peeling away to expose worn tendons and brittle, yellowed bone.
-Its mouth sagged open, the jaw barely attached, blackened teeth visible beneath split lips.
+Its skin hung loose over rotting muscle, torn and peeling to expose worn tendons and brittle, yellowed bone.
+Its mouth sagged open, the jaw barely attached, rotted teeth visible beneath split lips.
 Where its eyes should have been were empty, only sunken sockets staring blindly ahead.

 Yet somehow—

-And rasping wheeze rattled from its throat.
+A rasping wheeze rattled from its throat as it moved.

-The sight of it froze Ren for a moment too long.
+The sight of it froze Ren for a moment far too long.
+Because the corpse lunged before he could move.

-Skeletal fingers stretched out to him, as his instincts finally screamed to move.
+Skeletal fingers stretched out to him.

 Ren lashed out blindly, his fist connecting with the side of the thing's jaw.